 The Banking Data Model is a scope of the Financial Industry Business Data Model (FIB-DM), the largest reference standard for Retail, Commercial, and Investment Banks.
+FIB-DM is a complete model transformation of FIBO, the Financial Industry Business Ontology.

-Global banks created the FIBO as an open-source industry-standard for concepts, their relationships, and definitions.
+Global banks created the FIBO as an open-source industry standard for concepts, their relationships, and definitions.
 We used our

 Banking data model resources

-![]() | Download the data model on the FIB-DM website |
+![]() | Download the FIBO data model on the FIB-DM website |

 ![]() | The diagram gallery of the new Loans data model packages. |